jsakamoto/BlazorWasmPreRendering.Build/README.md

 builder.RootComponents.Add<App>("app");
 builder.RootComponents.Add<HeadOutlet>("head::after");
 ```
-However, if you use the `WebAssemblyRendered` render mode when prerendering, you should change the startup code below.
+However, if you use the `WebAssemblyPrerendered` render mode when prerendering, you should change the startup code below.

 ```csharp
 var builder = WebAssemblyHostBuilder.CreateDefault(args);